marcelocf/janusgraph_tutorial/README.md

 JanusGraph has proven to be a solid and reliable solution to our project and I hope this guide is useful for you.

+This is by no means a complete guide to JanusGraph.
+But I believe that following this using the [official documentation](http://docs.janusgraph.org/latest/) as a reference is enough framework for you to really dive into this technology.

 ## Scope

 On this tutorial we will build the backend database of a twitter clone.
 The sections are divided into: